 The Community Earth System Model version 1.2.2 (CESM1.2.2) is employed to perform fully coupled (atmosphere, ocean, land, sea ice, river-runoff) global climate simulations.
 The atmospheric component is configured with about 25 km horizontal resolution and 30 vertical layers.
 The horizontal and vertical resolutions of the ocean component is about 0.1 degree and 62 levels, respectively.

-Three experiments with different level of greenhouse gas condition were conducted:
+Six multi-century experiments with different boundary conditions were conducted:

 - Present-day run (fixed CO2 concentration of 367 ppm),